chrishart0/open-ai-aws-lambda-starter/README.md

 # AWS Serverless Generative AI Quick Start Guide
 In this guide we will provide a relatively simple example of how to host a generative AI application on AWS using the OpenAI API.
-I pulled most of this code from my other side project: [MyChefAI.com](MyChefAI.com), which is an AI recipe writer.
+I pulled most of this UI code from my other side project: [MyChefAI.com](MyChefAI.com), which is an AI recipe writer.

 There are two main pieces to this repo, a frontend and a backend.
-The frontend uses NextJS, the backend uses API API Gateway and Lambda deployed by AWS SAM.
+The frontend uses NextJS, the backend uses FastAPI and Langchain.
 The Lambda utilizes the OpenAI API.

 NOTE: This repo is a work in progress.
-Right now it has only been tested running on the local machine, this hasn't been tested deployed yet.

-Features:
+Right now it is only designed to be run locally, there is no IaC to deploy this anywhere.

+**Features:**
-* OpenAI API key stored in AWS Secrets Manager
+* OpenAI API key stored locally
-* Chat History maintained in UI
+* Chat History for the current conversation maintained in UI
 * UI will render markdown for better looking user interface
 * Chat Prompt instructed to return travel itinerary in markdown

+**ToDo:**
+* Store chate history in a DB to be retrived later
+* Allow user to create new prompts and store these in a DB
+* Allow user to upload a file, generate embeddings, and chat with it (RAG)

 ## Overview of the demo application
 The application is an AI Travel agent who will attempt to write a trip itinerary for you.
 Once the LLM has gotten enough info, it will attempt to write the itinerary in markdown.
 The UI will render this markdown in the chat window into a nice looking format.